Fergie-B/On-The-Rocks/README.md

   3. [UI Design](#ui-design)

  ### About the Site
- On the Rocks is a Cocktail Recipe blog and website where users can find and read Cocktail recipes, and by creating an acoount can post their own recipes and comment on the site content.
+ On the Rocks is a Cocktail Recipe blog and website where users can find and read Cocktail recipes, and by creating an account can post their own recipes and comment on the site content.
  <hr>

  ### User Experience (UX)

+ ## 1. Target Audience